jamilurrahman12/proxmox/README.md

 <img width="1000" height="800" alt="image" src="https://github.com/user-attachments/assets/9168a8c0-3b99-4bca-b252-7689ee1371fb" />

-Here, we can't use '1' as gateway, because host machine uses '1' as it's (virtual adapter) gateway.
+Here, we can't use '1' as a gateway, because the host machine uses '1' as its (virtual adapter) gateway.
 That's why we need to set '2' or any number (below 255).
-Obviously, we need to set this IP as gateway within any VMs (Proxmox nodes).
+Obviously, we need to set this IP as the gateway within any VMs (Proxmox nodes).

 <img width="1000" height="1000" alt="image" src="https://github.com/user-attachments/assets/05897a72-f23c-4fb8-9505-5e4cbc09ed86" />